treeverse/lakeFS/docs/reference/export.md

 ## Success/Failure Indications
-When the Spark export operation ends, an additional status file will be added to the root object storage location.
+When the Spark export operation ends, an additional status file will be added to the root object storage destination.
-If all files were exported successfully the file path will be of form: `EXPORT_<commitID>_SUCCESS`. and for failures: `EXPORT_<commitID>_FAILURE`, and the file will include a log of the failed files operations.
+If all files were exported successfully the file path will be of form: `EXPORT_<commitID>_SUCCESS`.
+For failures: the form will be`EXPORT_<commitID>_FAILURE`, and the file will include a log of the failed files operations.

-## Export Rounds (spark success files)
+## Export Rounds (Spark success files)
 Some files should be exported before others, e.g. a Spark `_SUCCESS` file exported before other files under the same prefix might send the wrong indication.

-The export operation may contain several `rounds` within the same export.
+The export operation may contain several *rounds* within the same export.
 A failing round will stop the export of all the files of the next `rounds`.

 By default, lakeFS will use the `SparkFilter` and have 2 `rounds` for each export.
 The first round will export any non Spark `_SUCCESS` files.
 Second round will export all Spark's `_SUCCESS` files.
-Users may override the default behaviour by passing a custom `filter` to the `exporter`.
+Users may override the default behaviour by passing a custom `filter` to the `Exporter`.

 ## Example

-1. First configure the `exporter` instance:
+1. First configure the `Exporter` instance:

  ```scala
    import io.treeverse.clients.{ApiClient, Exporter}